-- Run at lowest possible speed when using shallow water drive. - Tilt lock is disabled when in shallow water drive position. - When driving shallow water, be careful not to strike outboard motor against sea bottom, or propeller may be pushed out of water, resulting in loss of control. - 1 Shallow water running position: With the shift lever in Neutral or Forward, tilt the outboard motor up slowly by about 40° and then lower the tilt lever for setting at the shallow water running position.
+- Run at lowest possible speed when using shallow water drive. - · Tilt lock is disabled when in shallow water drive position. - When driving shallow water, be careful not to strike outboard motor against sea bottom, or propeller may be pushed out of water, resulting in loss of control. - 1) Shallow water running position: Put the reverse lock lever in the tilt up position, and tilt up the outboard motor to put the outboard motor in the shallow water running position.